awslabs/Renate/doc/getting_started/how_to_renate_config.md

 ## Model: `model_fn`

 This function takes a path to a model state and returns a model in the form of a `RenateModule`.
+A `RenateModule` is a `torch.nn.Module` with some additional functionality relevant to continual learning;
-For more information on `RenateModule`, see [here](TODO).
+for detailed information, see [here](TODO).
-If no path is given (i.e., when we first train a model) the model should be created from scratch.
+If no path is given (i.e., when we first train a model) the model should be created from scratch, otherwise it should be reloaded from the stored state, for which `RenateModule` provides a `from_state_dict` method.

 **Signature**